-If you have a genuine non-gas repairs emergency outside of our normal office hours, call the emergency repairs number for your landlord.
+If you have a genuine non-gas repairs emergency outside of our normal office hours, call our emergency repairs number, 020 8985 7120.
 Our contractor will make the situation safe, but may have to return during normal hours to complete the repair.